WHAT ARE SHIN SPLINTS?

 - Have your foot mechanics & footwear assessed to see if they are a contributing factor – they play a major part in shin splints & sometimes changing shoes or orthotics can solve the problem.

-At Orthotic Solutions Podiatry, our team of experienced Sports Podiatrists can assess your shoes and your running mechanics to give you an honest opinion on whether they are a factor.
+At Orthotic Solutions Podiatry, our experienced Sports Podiaty team can assess your shoes and your running mechanics to give you an honest opinion on whether they are a factor.